Ikara (missile): Design and development

 Ikara was guided by radio command link until it reached the vicinity of the submarine, determined by the ship's sonar contact, where it would first jettison the rear ventral fin and torpedo rear covering and then release its 12.7 inch Mark 44 or Mark 46 acoustically-guided anti-submarine torpedo.
-The torpedo payload would descend by parachute while the missile itself was programmed to splashdown some distance away to avoid interference with the acoustic torpedo's seeker head.
+The torpedo payload would descend by parachute while the missile itself was programmed to splash down some distance away to avoid interference with the acoustic torpedo's seeker head.
 The torpedo would then begin a circular search pattern to find and lock onto a submarine contact.

 Ikara was powered by a two-stage in-line solid-fuel Murawa rocket engine developed by Bristol Aerojet Ltd in the UK.

 Cutaway drawing of the Ikara missile largely based on declassified documents located in the National Archives, London, and photographs taken by the artist of museum exhibits at the Bristol Aero Collection at RAF Kemble and the Royal Navy Submarine Museum, Gosport, Hampshire, UK.

 The Turana target drone was designed and built in Australia as a development of the Ikara anti-submarine weapon system.
 It was a target drone with remote control that was launched from the Ikara launcher for use in naval anti-aircraft target practice.

 In 1982, work began on an improved version, the Super Ikara.
 This was to be turbojet-powered to give a maximum range of 100 km, and would be carried in, and launched from a container.
 While test launches were carried out in 1986, the project was abandoned due to a lack of interest from the UK.